 Fortunately, we often find ourselves situated to make commitments to fairness and justice actionable.
 This often happens when we choose to be in the generative place of being teacher/learner with our colleagues and students-for example, when we interrogate with others what it means to be a confidant and, in turn, an ally.
 The ally role is not a role that one should enter without giving thought to the harm as well as the good that can be done.
-In the case of anti-racism, well-meaning white folks can do damage when acting only on what they see as the right thing to do in terms of racial justice without listening to folks of color.
-Instead, to prevent the hurt that eliminates the possibility of crossracial solidarity, whites need to recognize that in working with others, there's a need to appreciate, to challenge, and to be willingly disturbed.
-When it is well used, the ally role is a relationally smart move that can open much possibility.
+In the case of antiracism, well-meaning white folks can do damage when acting only on what they see as the right thing to do in terms of racial justice without listening to folks of color.
+Instead, to prevent the hurt that eliminates the possibility of cross-racial solidarity, whites need to recognize that in working with others, there's a need to appreciate, to challenge, and to be willingly disturbed.
+When it is well used, the ally role is relationally intelligent and can open much possibility.
 But when it is not done well-that is, without critical reflections on one's power, privilege, and positioning-it can hurt ourselves and others and get us further mired in the mud of institutionalized racism.

-Doing self-work with others involves ongoing care-full selfreflection that takes place, in part, through courageous dialogues.
-As we courageously confront our own prejudiced assumptions on our own, we need equally to learn from and listen to others (both within and across racial groups) who can help us realize these assumptions.
+Doing self-work with others involves ongoing care-full self-reflection that takes place, in part, through courageous dialogues.
+Institutes, retreats, and seminars can play important roles, for example, in facilitating and supporting reflective self-work, while establishing networks of colleagues who can help us look, look again, and listen more carefully than we probably would on our own, in the everyday context and rhythm of life.
+National and international networks can support everyday activism in local contexts and help to build disciplinary and cross-institutional change.
+Further, within these networks, we can courageously confront our own prejudiced assumptions.
+To do so, we need equally to learn from and listen to others (both within and across racial groups) who can help us realize these assumptions.
 Collaborative processing leads us to a second dimension of work-with-others: caretaking of the collective.